ogt/chrome-drone/README.md

 The chrome extension can be locally tested: a configurable filename is expected to contain a list of URLs, then the extension will loop through these URLs just as if they were returned sequentially from the web service above.
 The HTMLs should be stored in a /tmp/chrome-drone folder, use the slugify-url npm module to map urls to filenames.

+The webservice's url is configurable.
+You can go ahead and suggest a simple "protocol" for the entry points of the web-service.